Key takeaways

 This system also pairs with Alexa, Google Assistant, and Siri voice commands.
 Customized access codes allow you to provide friends and family with easy access to your apartment, and you’ll be alerted when anyone accesses your lock.

-An added bonus: There are a few different styles to choose from, so you can likely find one that matches your building’s aesthetic.
+A bonus: There are a few different styles to choose from, so you can likely find one that matches your building’s aesthetic.

 Read the full Schlage Encode smart lock review »